Grieving sucks. It’s not easy. I’m sharing 6 healthy ways to grieve after loss.

 6. Honor the person you lost

-We’ve done this in so many different ways for Tristan and I can’t even explain how helpful it’s been for us.
+We’ve done this in so many different ways for Tristan.
+I can’t even explain how helpful it’s been for us.
 We started with Mamas of the NICU first and now we’re planning to walk in the annual walk for the NICU that Tristan called home.
 Another way that I honor Tristan is by writing about him.
 Other ways to honor your loved one could be doing a balloon release every year on their birthday, creating a memory box for them or even naming something like a street or a star after them.

 There are so many healthy ways to grieve in addition the 6 that have helped my family.
 The most important thing is not allowing yourself to get stuck in your grief or any one stage of your journey.
-There is always something to look forward to no matter what and Tristan sends me reminders of that every single day.
+There is always something to look forward to no matter what.
+Tristan sends me reminders of that every single day.

 P.S.
 You can watch our full video here.